xpl/useless/README.md

 This will add test & build phase to app startup sequence, aborting if something went wrong.

-For re-scheduling startup on source change, run your application under `nodemon` or `supervisor`.
-There also exists `.nodemonignore` which you can edit to exclude some files from monitoring.
+For re-scheduling startup on source change, run your application under `nodemon` or `supervisor`. **Important notice:** you should add `./node_modules/useless/build/` folder to `.nodemonignore` file in root directory of your project, to prevent restart loop.